Keeo/end-of-file/README.md

 # End of file
 End of file is formatter to ensure text files always end with one newline.
 Eof is able to resolve every possible situation - missing newline, more then one newline and whitespaces mixed with newlines.
-Eof is heavily configurable using parameters, no config file is needed.
+Simple configuration is done using parameters, no config file is needed.

 Configurable options:
  - include or exclude hidden files (file or folders starting with dot)